 In 2014, Docker, Inc. released Docker 1.0.
 Docker provides efficient image management for linux containers, and provides a standard interface that can be used to solve several problems with application delivery and management.

 Much like VMware made virtualization mainstream, Docker is rapidly making containerization mainstream.
-In this post I will discuss four reasons why you should consider making containerization part of your business strategy.
+In this post I will discuss four reasons why you should consider making containers or containerization as a service part of your business strategy.

 Continuous Delivery of Software